Hampshire, West and South West of England

 Moving and Handling, Seating and Postural management, Functional rehabilitation

 Fatigue management, Pain management, Daily living skills, Self care, Postural management, Anxiety management & relaxation

-Specialising in stoke and brain injury rehabilitation, Adam is a highly skilled occupational therapist, obtaining a MSc in occupational Therapy in 2010.
+Specialising in stoke and brain injury rehabilitation, Adam is a highly skilled Occupational Therapist, obtaining a MSc in Occupational Therapy in 2010.
 Adam focuses significantly on his specialisms, working in a variety of roles to gain maximum experience in his field.

 Providing thorough and detailed assessments and tailored, goal orientated treatment plans, Adam helps his clients to gain maximum independence in their everyday lives.
-He works with clients in their own homes, care homes and places of work as well as rehabilitation settings.
+He works with clients in their own homes, care homes, and places of work as well as rehabilitation settings.

 Adam actively participates in continued professional development to ensure his extensive clinical skills are up to date, and thus, he is able to use evidenced based practice to provide the best possible service he can to his clients.
-He is HCPC registered and a member of the BAOT.

 West and South West of England, South of England, Wales, Avon, Bristol, Devon, Dorset, Gloucestershire, Herefordshire, Oxfordshire, Somerset, Wiltshire, Blaenau Gwent, Caerphilly, Cardiff, Monmouthshire, Newport, Torfaen, Bristol

-Moving and Handling, Neurological rehabilitation, Functional rehabilitation, Seating and Postural management, Vocational Rehabilitation
+Functional rehabilitation, Seating and Postural management, Moving and Handling, Neurological rehabilitation, Vocational Rehabilitation

 Fatigue management, Routine planning, Daily living skills, Community access, Sensory integration, Gross motor skills, Fine motor skills, Visual perception, Co-ordination, Planning & execution, Self care, Postural management, Wheelchair accreditation